ameksike/ksdp/doc/structural.proxy.md

 module.exports = DLB;
 ```

 For more information on these topics, you can also see: [Extends](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends) and [Proxy](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+For a better understanding of the strategy pattern, see the [next section](behavioral.strategy.md).